shaimon12/Intelligent-Invoice-Auditor/README.md

 # Intelligent Invoice Auditor

 An AI-powered SaaS MVP designed to automate invoice processing.
-This system accepts PDF invoices, asynchronously extracts line-item data using a GPT-4 powered worker, performs multi-level mathematical validation, and presents the results in a professional, real-time dashboard.
+This system accepts PDF invoices, asynchronously extracts line-item data using a GPT-4 powered worker, performs multi-level mathematical validation, and presents the results in a professional, real-time interface with an integrated financial analytics dashboard.

 ## Architecture Overview

 This project is built as a decoupled monorepo, separating concerns into three distinct services to ensure scalability and maintainability:

 1. **Frontend (`invoice-auditor-ui`)**: A Vite/React SPA built with TypeScript.
-Features a dual-panel layout with an integrated PDF viewer and a 5-second polling interval for real-time status updates.
+Features a dual-panel layout with an integrated PDF viewer, a dedicated analytics dashboard using Recharts, and a 5-second polling interval for real-time status updates.
 2. **Backend API (`backend-api-csharp`)**: A .NET 8 REST Web API.
-Handles secure file uploads, serves physical PDF files to the frontend viewer, and manages CRUD operations via Entity Framework Core.
+Handles secure file uploads, implements SHA-256 duplicate file detection, serves physical PDF files to the frontend viewer, and manages CRUD operations via Entity Framework Core.
 3. **AI Worker (`ai-worker-python`)**: A standalone Python background service.
 It polls the database for pending invoices, utilizes `pypdf` and OpenAI's `GPT-4-turbo` via LangChain for strict JSON extraction, and writes extracted data (including individual line items) back to the database.

 ## Key Features